 Risks of Responding to an RFE

 There are very few risks of responding to an RFE.
 Foreign nationals often feel reluctant to provide further information to USCIS because they are concerned that USCIS will share the information with Immigration and Customs Enforcement (ICE).
 This is the branch of the Department of Homeland Security (DHS) that enforces immigration laws and can start removal proceedings.
 However, USCIS previously stated that its policy is not to provide this type of information to ICE unless it is necessary to protect public safety or national security, or in other extreme circumstances.
-Some observers wonder whether this policy will change under the Trump administration, but so far it has not.

 If DACA eventually disappears, people who formerly were protected under this program will be in the same position as any other undocumented foreign national living in the U.S. Meanwhile, as long as DACA lasts, they will be in a far better position if ICE becomes aware of their presence than an undocumented foreign national without DACA protection.